PacificCommunity/ofp-sam-yft-review-analysis/R/shiny/README.md

 ## Structure

-Two folders:
+The Shiny app has two folders:

-* `R` - for code to explore and process the output files into something useful for the app
+* `R` - converting MFCL output files into R tables that are ready for the app
-* `app` - the files for the Shiny app
+* `app` - data files and script for the Shiny app

 ## Generating the data

 Note that the app does a minimal amount of data processing.
 This is to keep it more responsive; instead of passing a load of hefty rep, par and tag files, the data for the plots is pregenerated.

-The code for generating data files used by the app is `R/stepwise_app_data_preparation.R`.
+The code for generating data files used by the app is `R/app_data_preparation.R`.
 By sourcing that script a bunch of `.RData` files should appear in the `app/data` folder.

-At the top of that script is a vector of models.
+Near the top of that script is a vector of models.
 By adjusting this, more models can be added if the files are in the model folder.

 ### Files needed in each model folder

 Each model folder should have the following files:

-`length.fit` (for the catch size distribution plots), `frq`, `rep`, `par`, `obsX` and `predX` (for the catchability plots, where X is 1 to 31, or thereabouts)
+`length.fit` (for the catch size distribution plots), `frq`, `rep`, `par`.

 ## File location

-The model runs prepared for the YFT review are on the Penguin file server `z:/yft/2020_review/analysis/stepwise`.
+The model runs prepared for the YFT review are on the Penguin file server `z:/yft/2020_review/analysis`.